MedievalApple/Media-Assistant/README.md

 <br>

-The Python examples make use of the built-in requests library and follows the same URL Parameters as listed in the API section above.
+The Python examples make use of the requests library and follows the same URL Parameters as listed in the API section above.

 - Launch Media Assistant on Roku with `/launch/[Channel Id]`
 ```python